Preaload Image

 The following sentences are ways of starting your part 2 talk.
 They are very general statements and can be used for a variety of topics.
 Be aware however that they cannot be used for absolutely every topic.

 The following topic card will be used to show you how they can be used.
-Its a better tips for your Speaking IELTS part 2 and 3.
+Its a better tips for your IELTS Speaking test part 2 and 3.

 Describe a TV Program you find informative.